Bone plates are used in internal fixation of fractures. The plate is fixed to the bone by application of screws on both sides of the fracture.

 When the screw is placed at this end of the hole and driven home, it slides down this plane, pulling the plate and causing compression of the bone fragments.

-If the screw is placed in the centre of such a screw hole in a plate it does not make contact with the inclined pane and movement of the plate relative to the inserted screw does not occur – in this situation the screw in said to be placed in a neutral position.
+If the screw is placed in the center of such a screw hole in a plate it does not make contact with the inclined plane and movement of the plate relative to the inserted screw does not occur – in this situation the screw in said to be placed in a neutral position.

 - By burying the screw head in the plate the whole construct has a smoother profile which does not irritate soft tissues.